0101Yami0101/Discord-Bot/README.md

 ## Features

 - **AI ChatBot**: Engage in conversations with an AI-powered chatbot for fun or assistance.
+- **Youtube Music**: Play any video as audio on your voice channels to spice up the fun.
 - **Translation**: Translate messages to various languages within the server to facilitate communication among members.
 - **Verification System**: Verify legitimate users through a CAPTCHA-based verification system.
-- **Welcome/Goodbye Messages**: Automatically send personalized welcome messages to new members and farewell messages when members leave.
+- **Welcome Messages**: Automatically send personalized welcome messages to new members.
 - **Polls**: Easily create polls to gather opinions from server members, with various customization options.
 - **Roles**: Quickly create, assign/unassign, edit and customise roles on the server.
 - **Tickets**: A ticketing system for handling user queries and issues efficiently, streamlining server support.